-1. General meetings may be attended by all shareholders who have recorded their shares in the corresponding accounting record within the time indicated in the Articles of Association.

-In addition, shareholders attending the General Meeting shall prove their shareholder status with the appropriate attendance card or certificate issued by one of the entities legally authorised to do so or in any other form acceptable by law.
-In the case of online attendance, they must also comply with the relevant indications in the notice of call to the meeting.
+1. General meetings may be attended by all shareholders who have recorded their shares in the corresponding accounting record five days prior to the date of the meeting, evidenced with the appropriate attendance card or certificate issued by one of the entities legally authorised to do so or in any other form acceptable by law.

-Attendance cards shall be personal, issued at the request of the interested party either directly by the Company on proof of shareholder status or by the institutions keeping the accounting records.
+Attendance cards shall be personal, issued at the request of the interested party either directly by the Company on proof of shareholder status, or through the institutions keeping the accounting records.
 These cards may be used by the shareholders as proxy documents for the relevant general meeting.